raoul2000/yii2-workflow/guide/intro-workflow.md

 To demonstrate how the workflow concept can be used in a valuable way, let's consider a real life example : a Blog.
-In a typical blog, you would find a model for Post with a *status* attribute that accept 3 values defined as class constants (this is how status were implemented on the [yii demo blog](https://github.com/yiisoft/yii/tree/master/demos/blog)).
+In a typical blog, you would find a model for Post with a *status* attribute that accept 3 values defined as class constants (this is how status were implemented on the "old" [yii 1.x demo blog](https://github.com/yiisoft/yii/tree/master/demos/blog)).

-*models/Post.php*
+`models/Post.php`

 ```php
 class Post extends \yii\db\ActiveRecord
 {